-An example is brought by Ohara et al[139].
-In this study, iPSCs were obtained from PBMCs or T-lymphocytes of two patients with Charcot-Marie-Tooth disease (CMT), with a mutation of a gene encoding a mitochondrial protein (Mitofusin-2), and two healthy individuals. iPSCs were differentiated to motor neurons, noting that the mutation also remains in the differentiated neurons, and analysis at the mitochondria level indicated that the neurons derived from patients affected by CMT present mitochondrial dysfunctions.
+An example was described by Ohara et al[139].
+In this study, iPSCs were obtained from PBMCs or T-lymphocytes of two patients with Charcot-Marie-Tooth disease (CMT), with a mutation of a gene encoding a mitochondrial protein (mitofusin-2), and two healthy individuals. iPSCs were differentiated to motor neurons, noting that the mutation also remains in the differentiated neurons, and analysis at the mitochondria level indicated that the neurons derived from patients affected by CMT present mitochondrial dysfunctions.
 The results showed that two drugs (vincristine and paclitaxel) cause mitochondrial aggregation (a parameter of mitochondrial abnormalities to evaluate the neurotoxic effects) in healthy and CMT-derived neurons, but the greatest effect was observed in patients.
 The authors concluded that the effect of the tested drugs is different between patients and healthy donors and that the analysis of mitochondria is a good parameter to study neurotoxicity[139].

-Permanent peripheral neuropathy is the most common non-hematologic toxicity of anticancer chemotherapy, with an incidence of around 20%-40%[140].
-It has been hypothesized that calcium signalling, oxidative stress or mitochondrial changes are effects caused by anti-cancer drugs and that these effects may induce neuropathy[132].
+Permanent peripheral neuropathy is the most common non-hematologic toxicity of anti-cancer chemotherapy, with an incidence of around 20%-40%[140].
+It has been hypothesized that calcium signaling, oxidative stress, or mitochondrial changes are effects caused by anti-cancer drugs and that these effects may induce neuropathy[132].
 Several studies are available on commercially available cells to study neurotoxicity.
-Wheeler et al[140] studied the neurotoxic effects of 3 anti-cancer drugs (paclitaxel, vincristine and cisplatin) on neurons derived from commercial human iPSCs (from Cellular Dynamics International).
-They analysed the neurite outgrowth phenotype and observed a dose-dependent decrease in neurite processes in the case of treatment with the drugs (the greatest effect was observed for vincristine).
-Using the Caspase-Glo 3/7 assay, drugs-induced apoptosis was evaluated, noting that the greatest effect of increased caspase activity was present in the case of treatment with cisplatin, followed by treatment with vincristine, while paclitaxel had no effect[140].
+Wheeler et al[140] studied the neurotoxic effects of three anti-cancer drugs (paclitaxel, vincristine, and cisplatin) on neurons derived from commercial human iPSCs (from Cellular Dynamics International).
+They analyzed the neurite outgrowth phenotype and observed a dose-dependent decrease in neurite processes in the case of treatment with the drugs (the greatest effect was observed for vincristine).
+Using the Caspase-Glo 3/7 assay, drug-induced apoptosis was evaluated, noting that the greatest effect of increased caspase activity was present in the case of treatment with cisplatin, followed by treatment with vincristine, while paclitaxel had no effect[140].
 The effect of paclitaxel on neurite outgrowth without affecting caspase 3/7 activation was also observed by Wing et al[141].
-In this study, neurotoxicity of other anti-cancer drugs was evaluated on two commercial human iPSC-derived neurons cell lines: iCell® Neurons (Cellular Dynamics International) and Peri.4U (Axiogenesis), demonstrating a differential sensitivity of neurons to different chemotherapeutics[141].
+In this study, neurotoxicity of other anti-cancer drugs was evaluated on two commercial human iPSC-derived neurons cell lines: iCell® Neurons (Cellular Dynamics International) and Peri.4U (Axiogenesis, Cologne, Germany), demonstrating a differential sensitivity of neurons to different chemotherapeutics[141].
 Another study carried out on Peri.4U neurons (from Axiogenesis) is reported by Rana et al[142], who studied the effect of 16 chemotherapy agents.
-One of the most important findings was that some drugs, such as epothilone, taxane and vinca alkaloid chemotherapeutics, did not produce cytotoxicity even though a reduction in the length of the neurite was observed[142].
+One of the most important findings was that some drugs such as epothilone, taxane, and vinca alkaloid chemotherapeutics did not produce cytotoxicity even though a reduction in the length of the neurite was observed[142].

-Snyder et al[143] evaluated the neurotoxic effect of different classes of chemotherapeutics on various commercial neurons derived from iPSC: peripheral iPSC-neurons (Axiogenesis), iCell® Neurons (Cellular Dynamics International), ReproNeuro glutamatergic neurons (ReproCell) and human cerebral cortical neurons (Axol Bioscience).
+Snyder et al[143] evaluated the neurotoxic effects of different classes of chemotherapeutics on various commercial neurons derived from iPSC: peripheral iPSC-neurons (Axiogenesis), iCell® Neurons (Cellular Dynamics International), ReproNeuro glutamatergic neurons (ReproCell, Glasgow, United Kingdom), and human cerebral cortical neurons (Axol Bioscience, Cambridge, United Kingdom).
 Initially, they evaluated the expression of the characteristic markers of each type of iPSC neurons by gene expression and protein quantification, while the neurotoxic effect of the compounds was evaluated as neurite dynamics and apoptosis[143].

 Another example was reported by Yamada et al[144], who evaluated the neurotoxicity and the influence on neuronal development of neuronal cells derived from commercial iPSCs of 5-fluorouracil.
 These cells have been used as an in vitro model of human fetal stage.
-Real-time PCR results showed that this drug has an inhibiting effect on early neural differentiation of iPSCs.
-All these studies have shown that the commercial neurons derived from iPSC may be useful models for the study of drug-induced neurotoxicity, especially chemotherapeutics.
+Real-time PCR results showed that this drug has inhibitory effects on the early neural differentiation of iPSCs.
+All of these studies have shown that commercial neurons derived from iPSC may be useful models for the study of drug-induced neurotoxicity, especially chemotherapeutics.